End-to-end Molded Fiber Packaging Solutions: From Tooling to Production

 Our infrastructure leverages proprietary HP technology with special calibrated Multi Jet Fusion (MJF) 3D Printing machines.
 Tools are produced with biobased PA 11 — a polymer derived from castor oil.

 Our calibrated 3D printing machines delivers exceptional resolution, capable of producing complex meshes and ventilation patterns with hole diameters as small as 0.4mm.
-This precision ensures optimal flow and filtration, reducing fibre and water consumption and providing a technical advantage compared to traditional tooling for moulded pulp.
+This precision ensures optimal flow and filtration, reducing fiber and water consumption and providing a technical advantage compared to traditional tooling for pulp packaging.

 Why consider Moulded Fibre with Digital Tooling?